fras/tm4c1294-hw-demo/Readme.md

     pu port             /dev/ttyUSB0
     pu rtscts           No
     ```
+    Adapt the ```pu port``` to the serial input to which your TM4C1294
+    Connected LaunchPad™ Evaluation Kitis connected.

     Launch minicom either by calling ```make minicom``` inside the firmware
     folder or by starting minicom from the shell ```minicom hw_demo```.
 To quit
     minicom, press ```Ctrl-A```, then ```Q```.
 To edit the minicom settings,